alexsssu/A-Study-of-Linux-eBPF/README.md

 # A-Study-of-Linux-eBPF_CS571
-A Study of Linux eBPF
+A Study of Linux eBPF.
+This project is conducted by Zhaoyuan Su and Renyuan Liu, and advised by Dr.Yue Cheng From George Mason University.

 CS571_A Study of Linux eBPF_checkpoint1.pdf
 This is the first checkpoint report for the project.